writethedocs/www/docs/conf/portland/2025/cfp.rst

 Whatever your background and experience, we prefer hearing about new approaches rather than about tried-and-tested technology.
 We especially welcome talks from underrepresented groups within the tech community.
 We want to hear a variety of viewpoints, so we limit speakers to two talks in any four year period at each location.
-That said, we do strongly prefer talks written and given by a single speaker, and if you're planning to submit with a co-speaker, please let us know why you're doing so.

 If you're a WTD conference organizer, please only submit talks to conferences you're not actively organizing.

+**People on stage**

+We *strongly* prefer talks written and given by one *single speaker*.
+If you're planning to submit with a co-speaker, please let us know why you're doing so.

 **Mix of roles and perspectives**